-The Standing Tall Life Skills Program addresses the needs of youth (and adults) who are experiencing social and emotional challenges in their daily life.
+The Standing Tall Life Skills Program addresses the needs of youth (and adults) who are experiencing social, emotional or physical challenges in their daily life.
 We provide a positive and safe equestrian environment to empower students with social life skills and coping skills that help them build self-awareness and self-esteem.
 Our students care for the horses and a natural bond of trust and acceptance occurs.
 This is a holistic program to address the needs of the Body, Mind and Spirit.
 Our goal is for our students to incorporate their skills to improve relationships and build a stronger community.

 Our Classes will be held at Wildwood Stable at 1450 Westchester Drive, Crossville, TN.